-- Assets from transactions conducted under typical market conditions whose values are not adversely affected by unusual terms - 62% of Loan Portfolio - b.
-Assets that are priced beneath prevailing market rates 38% of Loan Portfolio iii.
+a.
+Assets from transactions conducted under typical market conditions whose values are not adversely affected by unusual terms - 100% of Loan Portfolio iii.
 Investments

 The inherent rates of interest at (a) approximate market conditions and yield discounted cash flow values which are substantially in accordance with financial statement amounts.